Jimmy Carter: Views on later presidents

 Carter had a mostly poor relationship with Bill Clinton, who snubbed him from his inauguration ceremony.
 He questioned the Clinton administration's morality, particularly with respect to the Clinton–Lewinsky scandal and the pardon of Marc Rich.

 In July 2001, Carter said he was "disappointed in almost everything" President George W. Bush had done, but after the September 11 attacks, he offered only praise, calling on Americans to support Bush with "complete unity".
 Later, Carter opposed the Iraq War and what he considered an attempt by Bush and Tony Blair to oust Saddam Hussein with "lies and misinterpretations".
 In 2004, Carter said he believed Bush had exploited the September 11 attacks.
 In 2007, Carter said the Bush administration "has been the worst in history" on foreign affairs; he later said he was just comparing Bush's tenure to Nixon's.
 On the Bush administration's behalf, Tony Fratto responded that Carter's comments increased his irrelevance.

 Though he praised President Barack Obama in the early part of his tenure, Carter stated his disagreement with using drone strikes against suspected terrorists, Obama's choice to keep Guantanamo Bay detention camp open, and the federal surveillance programs Edward Snowden revealed.

-During Donald Trump's presidency, Carter spoke favorably of the chance for immigration reform and criticized Trump for his handling of the U.S. national anthem protests.
+During Donald Trump's first presidency, Carter spoke favorably of the chance for immigration reform but criticized Trump for his handling of the U.S. national anthem protests.
 In an October 2017 interview with The New York Times, he said the media had covered Trump more harshly "than any other president certainly that I've known about".
 In 2019, Trump called Carter and expressed concern that China was "getting ahead" of the United States.
 Carter agreed, saying that China's strength came from its lack of involvement in armed conflict and calling the U.S. "the most warlike nation in the history of the world."

 In July 2021, Carter gave his final recorded interview and said that President Biden had "done very well" in office.